-Upper Wolli Creek Subcatchment Community Water Vision, Goals and Ideas
+Upper Wolli Creek Subcatchment 2050 Community Water Vision, Goals and Actions

-The Upper Wolli Creek Subcatchment 2050 Community Water Vision was developed by Subcatchment residents, council staff and other stakeholders at the vision sessions, held on Wednesday 25 March and Wednesday 1 April 2009.
+The Upper Wolli Creek Subcatchment 2050 Community Water Vision was developed by Subcatchment residents, Council staff and other stakeholders at the vision sessions, held on Wednesday 25 March and Wednesday 1 April 2009.
 Following the vision sessions, the 2050 Community Water Vision was divided up into statements and categorised into common themes (Our Catchment, Our Technology, Our Homes and Our Community).
-At two planning forums, held on Wednesday 29 April and Tuesday 5 May 2009, the community chose which statements were most important to them and then developed goals and ideas for each prioritised statement.
-The outcomes shown here were distributed to the wider Subcatchment community for comment.
-The statements, goals and ideas presented over the following pages (18-21) reflect the desires and wishes of the Upper Wolli Creek Subcatchment community.
+At the two planning forums, held on Wednesday 29 April and Tuesday 5 May 2009, the community chose which statements were most important to them and then developed goals and actions for each of these prioritised statements.
+The prioritised statements and their associated goals and actions are presented over the following four pages (12-15), these reflect the desires and wishes of the Upper Wolli Creek Subcatchment community who attended the vision sessions and planning forums.